AndreiBorac/nocaml.com/QuickStart.md

 static uintptr_t stkmap[STKMAPLEN];
 ```

-In this example, `memory` allocates `1.5GiB` of heap.
-The collector
+In this example, `memory` allocates `1.5GiB` of heap (on 64-bit
+systems -- this is not scaled for 32-bit because we are primarily
+concerned with being able to sort a specific number of machine
-requires three additional areas of memory.
-The first is the "bitmap"
+words).
+The collector requires three additional areas of memory.
+The
-which must have one bit per word, rounded up to an even number of
+first is the "bitmap" which must have one bit per word, rounded up to
-words.
-The second is the "counter map", which must have the same size
+an even number of words.
+The second is the "counter map", which must
-as the bitmap.
-The third is the "stack map" which must be large enough
+have the same size as the bitmap.
+The third is the "stack map" which
-to accomodate all the pointers into the heap that are stored on the
+must be large enough to accomodate all the pointers into the heap that
-stack.
-Usually the stack map need not be very large at all, but in
+are stored on the stack.
+Usually the stack map need not be very large
-this case it is large to allow running code that has been compiled
+at all, but in this case it is large to allow running code that has
-with `-g` (which does not eliminate tail recursion).
+been compiled with `-g` (which does not eliminate tail recursion).

 Next is the setup of a `CollectorExternal` object on the stack: